mrene/minidsp-rs/README.md

 ```

 ### Running multiple commands at once
 For the purposes of organizing configurations, a file can be created with commands to run sequentially.
-It's an easy way to recall a certain preset without changing the devie config preset.
+It's an easy way to recall a certain preset without changing the device config preset.

 Lines are using the same format at the command line, without the `minidsp` command.